Michael Taylor Memories < Photos > Simon Bell Memories

 After the trip upload all your photographs from the camera or phone to your computer.

-Renaming photograph to include date and time in the filename
+Renaming photographs to include date and time in the filename

 Renaming photographs to prefix the filename with date and time assists with

-- chronologically arranging the photographs from different cameras using filename
+- chronologically arranging the photographs from different phones and cameras using the filename's date and time prefix

 - avoids overwriting photographs when there are two photographs with the same name (many cameras use similar file naming schemes)